LibrariesHacked/librarieshacked.github.io/_posts/2020-04-26-public-library-websites.md

 published: true
 ---

-An exciting part of compiling [data on UK library online services](https://airtable.com/shrKkzYDUNMMM6qrJ) was the opportunity to look through all UK library websites.
+An exciting part of compiling [data on UK library online services](https://airtable.com/shrKkzYDUNMMM6qrJ) was the opportunity to look through all UK public library websites.

 With the lockdown, and focus on online services, there has been fresh talk about a single digital presence for libraries.
 The British Library team have [published a new blog on this](https://blogs.bl.uk/living-knowledge/2020/04/a-single-digital-presence-for-uk-libraries-the-project-and-the-platform.html).
 They also link to a survey for library senior managers and heads of service.
 One question asked is: